jamesbvaughan/jamesbvaughan.com/content/posts/counting-malicious-usernames.md

 (I'm embarrassed to say this now, but one of the first things I did after making this list the first time was grep for my actual username.
-I felt a but of relief to know that no one had tried my actual username when it didn't come up, until I realized that I would have already filtered out my username earlier with `grep 'Invalid user'` ...*facepalm*.)
+I felt a bit of relief to know that no one had tried my actual username when it didn't come up, until I realized that I would have already filtered out my username earlier with `grep 'Invalid user'` ...*facepalm*.)